rheinwerk-verlag/pganonymize/README.rst

     --dry-run             Don't commit changes made on the database --dump-file DUMP_FILE
                             Create a database dump file with the given name

+Despite the database connection values, you will have to define a YAML schema file, that includes all anonymization rules for that database.
+Take a look at the `schema documentation`_ or the `YAML sample schema`_.

 Example call::